 where the corresponding orthonormal basis are given by the Laguerre polynomials.
-Accordingly, we construct a 3rd-order polynomial expansion $\tilde{f}(\bx)$ with $N = 1771$ multivariate basis functions, which are the tensor product of the univariate Laguerre polynomials.
-Fig. \ref{fig:l2_lauguerre} shows the relative $l_2$ error of $\tilde{f}$ computed by level $4$ sparse grid integration.
-Similar to the previous example, the PDF of $\bm\chi$ does not retain $\omega'(\bm\chi) = \prod_{i=1}^d \exp(-\chi_i)$ after the rotation.
-Iteratively employing the multivariate Laguerre polynomials to represent $\tilde{f}(\bm\chi)$ may result in erroneous prediction (the red dashed curve).
-Alternatively, such a problem can be addressed by using the reconstructed orthonormal basis w.r.t $\bm\chi$, which yields a smaller error than $\tilde{f}(\bx)$ (the blue dashed curve).
+Accordingly, we construct a \nth{3}-order polynomial expansion $\tilde{f}(\bx)$ with $N = 1771$ multivariate basis functions, which are the tensor product of the univariate Laguerre polynomials.
+Figure \ref{fig:l2_lauguerre} shows the relative $l_2$ error of $\tilde{f}$ computed by level $4$ sparse grid integration.
+Similar to the previous example, the \ac{PDF} of $\bm\chi$ does not retain the form $\omega'(\bm\chi) = \prod_{i=1}^d \exp(-\chi_i)$ after the rotation.
+Iteratively employing the multivariate Laguerre polynomials to represent $\tilde{g}(\bm\chi)$ may result in erroneous prediction (the red dash-dotted curve).
+Alternatively, such a problem can be addressed by using the reconstructed orthonormal \black{\ac{amdP}} basis with respect to $\bm\chi$, which yields a smaller error than $\tilde{f}(\bx)$ (the blue dashed curve).